Karen Johnson, Interim Vice President for Student Life and Development

 Student Health & Wellness Advisory Board (students advising Health & Wellness Services in meeting the needs of students)

 Winona State University and the Inclusion & Diversity Office are committed to cultural diversity and support by building an inclusive and pluralistic community through co-curricular education, community outreach, acceptance, and respect of issues related to race, ethnicity, national origin, gender, age, ability levels, economic status, sexual identity, gender identity, and religion.

 As part of our mission we are committed to inclusivity and cultural diversity and support the following initiatives:

-- Promote understanding of the cultural and ethnic heritages of African Americans, Asian Americans, Hispanic Americans, Native Americans, and other diverse cultures at WSU through co-curricular programming of events and activities.
+- Promote understanding of the cultural and ethnic heritages of African Americans, Asian Americans, Hispanic Americans, and Native Americans and other diverse groups at WSU through co-curricular programming of events and activities.

-- Encourage the retention, and success of historically underrepresented and under-served students (i.e., diverse students, students of color, and first-generation students.
+- Encourage the retention and success of historically underrepresented and under-served students (i.e., diverse students, students of color and first-generation college students.

 - Enhance curriculum development through the inclusion of multicultural perspectives by providing resources for intercultural campus and community initiatives.